-Microsoft Defender for Endpoint in Microsoft 365 Defender
+Microsoft Defender for Endpoint in Microsoft Defender XDR

-The image and the table below lists the changes in navigation between the Microsoft Defender Security Center and Microsoft 365 Defender.
+The image and the table below lists the changes in navigation between the Microsoft Defender Security Center and Microsoft Defender XDR.

 |Incidents||Incidents & alerts|

 |Microsoft Defender Vulnerability Management||Vulnerability management|